 After all, none of the banks I do business with here in the United States have ATMs in far out places like Greece, Turkey, Italy, or France.
 At least none that I’m aware of.

-- If you travel abroad (or even domestically)
+- If you travel abroad (or even just need money domestically)

 - You can use any ATM and not worry about the fees

-- When you use the Charles Schwab Visa Platinum Debit Card
+- As long as you use the Charles Schwab Visa Platinum Debit Card

 If you sign up for a Schwab One Individual Brokerage plus Schwab Bank Investor Checking account you can get your hands on the coveted Charles Schwab Visa Platinum Debit Card.

 This special piece of plastic refunds all ATM fees, worldwide, with no limit.
 The caveat is that you need to sign up for the aforementioned account, which is somewhat time consuming (as that long name implies).